libmapper/libmapper/README.markdown

 [junXion](http://www.steim.org/steim/junxion_v4.html), albeit certainly more "barebones" for the moment.

-In addition to passing signal data through mapping connections, libmapper provides the ability to query or stream the state of the inputs on a destination device.
+In addition to passing signal data through mapping connections, libmpr provides the ability to query or stream the state of the inputs on a destination device.
 This permits the use of intermediate devices that use supervised machine learning techniques to "learn" mappings automatically.

-A major difference in libmapper's approach to handling devices is the idea that each "driver" can be a separate process, on the same or different machines in the network.
+A major difference in libmpr's approach to handling devices is the idea that each "driver" can be a separate process, on the same or different machines in the network.
 By creating a C library with a basic interface and by providing SWIG and Java bindings, we hope to enable a very wide variety of programming language bindings.^[At this time, the SWIG bindings only work for Python.]
-Another advantage of a C library is portability: we have demonstrated libmapper working on a Gumstix device, an ethernet-enabled ARM-based microcomputer running Linux that can be easily embedded directly into an instrument.
+Another advantage of a C library is portability: we have demonstrated libmpr working on a Gumstix device, an ethernet-enabled ARM-based microcomputer running Linux that can be easily embedded directly into an instrument.

-We also provide "external" Max/MSP and [PureData](http://puredata.info) objects, to help integrate libmapper support into programs created in these popular dataflow languages.
+We also provide "external" Max/MSP and [PureData](http://puredata.info) objects, to help integrate libmpr support into programs created in these popular dataflow languages.

 *Convergent* (or *many-to-one*) mapping refers to situations in which multiple data sources are routed to a single destination.
-In early versions of libmapper the updates from each source would simple be interleaved, but starting with version 0.4 signal processing can be applied that specifically addresses each source stream and allows arbitrary combining functions.
+In early versions of libmpr the updates from each source would simple be interleaved, but starting with version 0.4 signal processing can be applied that specifically addresses each source stream and allows arbitrary combining functions.